wazeerc/vison/README.md

    DELETE FROM shared_json WHERE created_at < NOW() - INTERVAL '15 minutes';
    ```

+   Note: In the current implementation, the Supabase table is cleared every 24 hours using a cron job which invokes an [Edge Function](https://supabase.com/docs/guides/functions).

 5. Start the app and enjoy secure sharing!

 ## Contributing